Parvati: Ideal wife, mother and more

 In Hindu Epic the Mahabharata, she as Umā suggests that the duties of wife and mother are as follows – being of a good disposition, endued with sweet speech, sweet conduct, and sweet features.
 Her husband is her friend, refuge, and god.
 She finds happiness in her husband's and her children's physical and emotional nourishment and development.
 Their happiness is her happiness.
 She is cheerful even when her husband or children are angry; she is with them in adversity or sickness.
 She takes an interest in worldly affairs beyond her husband and family.
 She is cheerful and humble before family, friends, and relatives; she helps them if she can.
 She welcomes guests, feeds them, and encourages a righteous social life.
 Parvati declares her family life and home are heaven in Book 13 of the Mahabharata.

-Rita Gross states, that the view of Parvati only as ideal wife and mother is incomplete symbolism of the power of the feminine in the mythology of India.
+Rita Gross states, that the view of Parvati only as ideal wife and mother is incomplete symbolism of the power of the feminine in the cultural ethos of India.
 Parvati, along with other goddesses, is involved with a broad range of culturally valued goals and activities.
 Her connection with motherhood and female sexuality does not confine the feminine or exhaust their significance and activities in Hindu literature.
 She is balanced by Durga, who is strong and capable without compromising her femaleness.
 She manifests in every activity, from water to mountains, from arts to inspiring warriors, from agriculture to dance.
 Parvati's numerous aspects state Gross, reflects the Hindu belief that the feminine has a universal range of activities, and her gender is not a limiting condition.

 Parvati is seen as the mother of two widely worshipped deities — Ganesha and Kartikeya.